sammyITdev/ChairShopWebsite/README.md

 Description: In a small shop in the heart of Lisbon, we spend our days relentlessly perfecting the chair.
 The result is a perfect blend of beauty and comfort, that will have a lasting impact on your health.

 ## Deployment
-Here is the deployed website: https://casual-lisbon-chair-shop.netlify.app/#
+Here is the deployed website: <a href="https://casual-lisbon-chair-shop.netlify.app/#">Lisbon Chair Shop</a>

 ## Built With